 On Monday, we might be in an organization and work with their own set of business drivers and political obstacles to mature their security program.

-On Tuesday, it could be a completely different organization, in a different vertical with different business needs and requirements, and it is challenging.
+On Tuesday, it could be a completely different organization, in a separate vertical with varying needs of business and requirements, and it is challenging.
 By overcoming various challenges, we add to the whole team’s experience – and all our customers get to benefit from that.